editorconfig-checker/editorconfig-checker.php/README.md

 Usage:
 editorconfig-checker [OPTIONS] <FILE>|<FILEGLOB>
 available options:
--h, --help
+-a, --auto-fix
+	will automatically fix fixable issues(insert_final_newline, end_of_line, trim_trailing_whitespace)
+-d, --dotfiles
+	use this flag if you want to also include dotfiles/dotdirectories -e <PATTERN>, --exclude <PATTERN>
+	string or regex to filter files which should not be checked -h, --help
 	will print this help text
--f, --files
+-l, --list-files
-        will print all files which are checked to stdout -d, --dots
+	will print all files which are checked to stdout
-        use this flag if you want to also include dotfiles/dotdirectories -e <PATTERN>, --exclude <PATTERN>
-        string or regex to filter files which should not be checked
 ```

 ## Additional Notes